What is Storied Seafood?

 Importance of Traceability

-• Transparency: Consumers can know the origin and handling of their seafood.
+• Transparency: Consumers get to know the origin, handling, and even who harvested their seafood.

-• Sustainability: Supports responsible fishing practices by providing data that can help avoid illegal and unregulated fishing.
+• Sustainability: Supports responsible fishing practices by providing a seasonal, native seafood and data that can help avoid illegal and unregulated fishing.

-• Consumer Trust: Builds confidence in the seafood being purchased, reducing the risk of mislabeled products.
+• Consumer Trust: Builds confidence in the seafood being purchased and supports the local fishermen, reducing the risk of mislabeled or unreported products.

-Despite the benefits, many seafood products are still labeled as “mystery fish.”
-In North America, it is estimated that one-third to three-quarters of seafood is mislabeled.
-This lack of information makes it difficult for consumers to make informed choices about sustainability.
+Many seafood products origins are still a mystery In North America, it is estimated that about one-third of the seafood is potentially mislabeled.
+This lack of information makes it difficult for consumers to make informed choices about the seafood they consume.
+Even your local restaurant might misrepresent “Local” when describing their seafood. -Always Ask: “Where did the seafood come from?”

 Solutions and Progress